luskry/aptardi/README.md

-	--o <output directory>			Absolute directory path to save new gtf file --f <fasta file>			Fasta file where headers are chromosomes --r <transcriptome file>		Transcript file in gtf/gff format - this tool was designed to take the output of StringTie, but other formats may work
+	--o <output directory>			Absolute directory path to save new gtf file --f <fasta file>			Fasta file where headers are chromosomes --r <input gtf file or stdin>		Transcript file in gtf/gff format (or standard output from pipe) - this tool was designed to take the output of StringTie, but other formats may work
-	--b <bam file>				Sorted bam file of aligned RNA-Seq reads --g <output file>			Name to save output gtf file in output directory
+	--b <bam file>				Sorted bam file of aligned RNA-Seq reads --g <output gtf file>			Name to save output gtf file in output directory

 	1. Mode 1: Using pre-built model